 State-run media trumpeted Sisi's victory early on Thursday after the election predicted a "big turnout," and radio programs said that most of the voters were from Egypt's fast-growing youth.

-"The people have chosen their president," the front page of state-run daily al-Gomhouria
+"The people have chosen their president," the front page of state-run daily al-Gomhouria said.

 Early indications from sources monitoring the vote, however, suggested turnout could be lower than in the 2014 election.